Ingleside, Texas: Economy

+Project YaREN claims that during construction of its facilities there will be "up to 4,000 jobs at the peak of construction" and that "$60 to $80 million in total estimated tax revenue" will be generated around the same period of time for Ingleside and associated areas.
+Later, when the facility is fully operational Project YaREN has also claimed there will be "up to 200 permanent jobs" an alleged "$15 to $20 million in annual wages" and "Over $1 billion in total tax revenue" for Ingleside and associated areas.

 Arts and culture

 Ingleside Public Library contains books, media, and access to online services.

 Education

 Most of the City of Ingleside is served by the Ingleside Independent School District.
 Small sections are in the Aransas Pass Independent School District.

 Emory Bellard, the father of the wishbone offense, began his coaching career at Ingleside High School in 1952, where he would stay until 1954.
 He led the Mustangs football team to the equivalent of a state championship in 1953 and 1954.

 Del Mar College is the designated community college for all of Nueces and San Patricio counties.